ClientEarth Communications

 They also said they comply with all regulations on sustainable investment.

-We want to see three main things as a result of this complaint:
+We wanted to see three main things as a result of this complaint:

 This would give the public clarity on what the word “sustainable” means when it comes to investments and help stop the misallocation of investment to some of the least sustainable companies in the world – which could have impact far beyond this complaint.

-Now we've filed the complaint, it’s up to the regulator (AMF) to take it forward.
+Now the complaint has been filed, it’s up to the regulator (AMF) to take it forward or not.
 We’ll be keeping up public pressure on BlackRock and we will also be notifying the European financial regulator (ESMA) of the action we’re taking.